William Everson –

 As for me, today I am appalled by my 26yo self, but compelled never to hide, so, to my embarrassment, here I am.
 You were never 26, were you?

 Introduction by DJB, and William Everson Reading, Part 1, “Rattlesnake August.” – (11:04 Minutes)

 Bill, as he was known growing up on a fruit farm south of Fresno, the son of Christian Scientists, printers by trade, played on the Selma High football team.
 He would go on to a stint at Fresno State, not as a footballer but as a budding poet & conscientious objector, a decision which would land Bill at Camp Angel during WWII.
-If you’re not familiar with this quaintly named service camp, it was here, on the coastal edge of Oregon, where the U.S. wartime government put citizens who all possessed three traits, a sensible survival instinct, the brave conscience to stand up against worldwide insanity, and the arts.
+If you’re not familiar with this quaintly named service camp, it was here, on the coastal edge of Oregon, where the U.S. wartime government put citizens who possessed all of three traits, a sensible survival instinct, the brave conscience to stand up against worldwide insanity, and the arts.
 At Camp Angel, Everson became a dynamo of organization and artistic output, a man of tremendous, all-consuming physical and intellectual energy.
-At his rainy night reading at Cal State LA, Everson, even with eight years of PD weighing on his broad, towering frame, looked like a man who once held the sheer power to take on John the Baptist in debate.
-So strong was Everson’s will, he became a pillar of the Frisco Renaissance, with other artists he met at Camp Angel.
+On his rainy night reading at Cal State LA, Everson, even with eight years of PD weighing on his broad, towering frame, Everson looked like a man who once held the sheer power to take on John the Baptist in debate.
+So strong was his will, Everson became a pillar of the Frisco Renaissance, with other artists he met at Camp Angel.

 William Everson Reading, Part 2, “Cutting the Fire Break” & “Kingfisher Flat.” – (9:52 Minutes)